 To the side of the seating is a bureau with a fold down table that provides a small bar or dining space.
 It hides neatly away when not in use.
 Inside, you’ll discover it’s conveniently outfitted with an ice bucket, wine tray, and glasses.

-Above this piece of furniture, you’ll find a flatscreen TV – but to be honest, we didn’t have a need for it.
+Above this piece of furniture, you’ll find a flatscreen TV – but to be honest, I didn’t have a need for it.

 Transitioning between the sitting area to the sleeping quarters is an incredible wardrobe or armoire, topped with a display of vintage luggage.
 Two large doors open to reveal plenty of hanging space, shelving, and drawers.
 The space automatically lights up (genius!) and holds a full length mirror on one side.